Background

 The Miyawaki method involves the randomized planting of small saplings of various indigenous shrubs and trees (grown from local, regionally adapted seeds) in very close proximity together, where no two trees or shrubs of the same height are planted side by side.

-Micro forests around the world
+Miyawaki forests around the world

 Temperate and tropical climates with higher rainfall naturally lend themselves to this method, but it is now being tested in drier and harsher Mediterranean climates as well.